ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 not cross, a wall.\
 **DE ATE, SCATTER OR BOUNCE**

-T][footballs used in Dungeon Bowl are oddly shaped and can often behave quite erratically,- specially when they hit a flat surface.
+Tfootballs used in Dungeon Bowl are oddly shaped and can often behave quite erratically,- specially when they hit a flat surface.
 Throughout the i . reference will be made to the ball 'deviating', 'scaT or 'bouncing', and it is worth